PrabhudevG2/Deepstream-bytetrack-multiclass/README.md

 Integrating Byte-Track C++ code with the Deepstream-7.1.

 Features:
 * Only support for DeepStream 7.1.
-For other verions, Change set(DS_ROOT_DIR /opt/nvidia/deepstream/deepstream-7.1) in CMAKE .
+For other verions, Change set(DS_ROOT_DIR /opt/nvidia/deepstream/deepstream-7.1) in CMAKELists
+.
 * Support multi-streams
 * The [memory leak issue](https://github.com/ifzhang/ByteTrack/issues/276) should be resolved.